-CBD (also known as cannabidiol) is a chemical compound from the cannabis sativa plant - also called marijuana or hemp.
-It’s a product that’s naturally occurring, meaning it’s found in nature, and can cause effects such as relaxation, balance, and overall wellness.
-It should not be confused with THC, which is the main ingredient that distinguishes marijuana from hemp.
+CBD (also known as cannabidiol) is a chemical compound from the Cannabis Sativa plant - also called marijuana or hemp.
+It’s a product that’s naturally occurring, meaning it’s found in nature.
+CBD is known for positive effects such as relaxation, balance, and overall wellness.
+It should not be confused with delta-9 THC

 How long does CBD stay in your system?

 There’s no ‘one and done’ answer when it comes to how long CBD stays in a person's system and is detectable.
 When you eat, vape, or absorb a CBD product, CBD levels in your bloodstream temporarily rise as the compound is carried throughout the body and interacts with your body's systems.

 CBD, like all cannabinoids, is lipid-soluble.
 So, the compound will accumulate in your body's fat reserves.
 Over time, it's slowly released until it's eliminated.

 So how long does this process take?
 Early insight suggests that there are a lot of variables